Frequently Asked Questions

 Wai O Taiki Bay

-Please ensure you get insurance on your knife before sending it.
-Track and trace is advisable.
-Your knife needs to be packaged safely.
+If you have a trade me account you can easily organise a courier pick up.
+Pricing is better than parcel post at the post office and the parcel get picked up at your address.
+You don’t need to print a label just write your booking code and destination address and it is that easy.
+Always make sure your knife is packaged safely.
 Knives are sharp objects, please send them in the their original box (or a substitute box) surrounded by packing material, and then place in a larger sturdy cardboard box.